swiftlang/swift-evolution/proposals/0112-nserror-bridging.md

   var recoveryOptions: [String] { get }

   /// Attempt to recover from this error when the user selected the
   /// option at the given index.
-This routine must call resultHandler and
+This routine must call handler and
   /// indicate whether recovery was successful (or not).
   ///
   /// This entry point is used for recovery of errors handled at a
   /// "document" granularity, that do not affect the entire
   /// application.
   func attemptRecovery(optionIndex recoveryOptionIndex: Int,
-                       resultHandler: (recovered: Bool) -> Void)
+                       resultHandler handler: (recovered: Bool) -> Void)

   /// Attempt to recover from this error when the user selected the
   /// option at the given index.
 Returns true to indicate